Qualcomm CEO more cautious on future revenue growth

 Applied Micro Circuits recently introduced "microserver" chips based on ARM Holdings Plc technology that is widely used in smartphones, and Advanced Micro Devices is working on similar processors.

-“The high-end design point for high-end smartphones, the evolution of the laptop and tablet, really are starting to merge with what would be feasible to put into the data center,” Mollenkopf said.
+“The high-end design point for high-end smartphones, the evolution of the laptop and tablet, really are starting to merge with what would be feasible to put into the data centre,” Mollenkopf said.

 Qualcomm's overall revenue rose 6.5 percent in fiscal 2014, far below growth rates of about 30 percent in recent years.
 Analysts expect 5 percent growth for 2015, according to Thomson Reuters I/B/E/S.